About the MMU

 • 1 Agent in Salt Lake, UT (New Location)

-• 2 Agents, Location to be determined
+• 1 Agent, Location to be determined

-In total, the Unit is responsible for:
+The Unit is responsible for:

 • Gathering intelligence on active missing and murdered cases,